 In 2008, the first Erin Davis - Women in Media bursary was awarded to a student at Erin's alma mater, Loyalist College.
 This annual award was established by Erin and her family, in part to recognize and assist promising media students.

 Erin now lives on Vancouver Island with Rob, her husband of 29 years.
-Although she's no longer part of the CHFI morning show, she is still affiliated with Rogers Media and plans to participate in several radio projects in coming months.
-She does freelance corporate and commercial voicework and has also begun work on a book.
+She is currently filling in hosting middays on CHFI's sister station in Victoria, Ocean 98.5.
+She also does freelance corporate and commercial voicework and is also working on a book.

 Erin writes a daily internet journal, available at www.erindavis.com.
 About five thousand people enjoy her written journal and its audio version every day and, as in every aspect of her life, Erin is very, very grateful.
 You can write to her by clicking here.